Frequently Asked Questions

 How long will it take for my child to learn to swim?

-If my child misses a lesson when can he/she have a make-up lesson?
+If my child misses a lesson, can they have a make-up lesson?

-Our pool is scheduled to maximize community and Cuesta College student usage; therefore, we are unable to offer make-up lessons.
-We keep class sizes manageable so each child gets some individualized attention, therefore, we do not allow students to switch or attempt to make up a missed lesson in another class.
+Our pool is scheduled to maximize community and Cuesta College student usage; we are unable to offer make-up lessons for unplanned absences.
+Class sizes are set so that each child may receive maximal individual attention, therefore, we do not allow students to switch or make up a missed lesson in another class.
+We may reschedule or prorate lessons if they are cancelled for College programs.

 - First and second choices are required on your registration form